Guide for Journal Source Finders

 How to find public laws

 - New federal laws are published in the Statutes at Large (abbreviated as "Stat.").
 If you have a citation like Pub.
 L. 107-56, you will need to find its Statutes at Large citation.
 Ask for help from the reference librarians, or just browse the Statutes at Large volumes—their spines list the range of public laws included in each volume.
-A complete, unrackable set of Statutes at Large is at the entrance to the first floor of the Law Library (KF50 .U6); at Core2 146.Z823 on the second floor there is a rackable set that ends in 1997.
+A complete, unrackable set of Statutes at Large is at the entrance to the first floor of the Law Library (KF50 .U6); at the same call in the stacks on the first floor there is a rackable set that ends in 1997.

 - You can get PDF versions of Public Laws from http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=PLAW (back to 1995).